McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/10_Starting_your_own_beam_line/README.md

 ![SOLEIL_DIFFABS](images/SOLEIL_DIFFABS.png)

-So, in order to assemble a DIFFABS model, we may quickly set-up the following elements:
+In order to assemble a DIFFABS model, we may set-up the following elements:

 Position | Element
 ---------|----------
-0     | the Bender B=1.72 T in range 3-23 keV, e-beam cross-section 55.1x20.6 um2
+0     | the BM D13-1 Bender B=1.71 T in range 3-23 keV, e-beam cross-section 55.1x20.6 µm2 123.7x1.6 µrad.
+Other specs give 60.1x24.9 µm and 134.8x2.1 µrad.
+Critical energy 8.6 keV.
-11.85 | primary slit
+11.85 / 12.67 | primary slit
-14.92 | M1 bent mirror with Rh coating.
-Reduces the vertical divergence.
+14.92 / 14.83 / 14.922| M1 bent mirror with Rh/Si coating.
+Reduces the vertical divergence. length 1300 mm, width 100 mm.
+2.4 mrad incidence above 19 keV, 3 mrad in 12.5-19 keV, and 5 mrad in 6.5-12.5 keV, and 6 mrad below.
-17.46 | a Si(111) DCM.
-See the practical 5 "Optics"
+17.462 | a Si(111) DCM.
+First crystal is 200x100 mm flat at 2.54 m from M1; 2nd is bent 70x100 mm to reduce the horizontal divergence (perp. to beam).
+See the practical 5 "Optics".
-19.28 | M2 bent mirror with Rh coating.
+19.28 | M2 bent mirror with Rh coating, 1300x100 mm.
 Focuses horizontally the beam, and increases the divergence.
+At 1.817 from DCM.
-?     | a KB mirror set for micro focusing.
-Optional, see the practical 5 "Optics".
+?     | _a KB mirror set for micro focusing.
+Optional, see the practical 5 "Optics"._
-?     | a Fresnel zone plate.
-Optional, we ignore it here.
+?     | _a Fresnel zone plate.
+Optional, we ignore it here._
-31.45 | sample stage with e.g. Fluorescence and/or PowderN components
+31.45 | sample stage with e.g. Fluorescence and/or PowderN components.
+At 13.99 from DCM.
-32    | a set of detectors (transmission, XRD and XRF)
+32.09 | a set of detectors (transmission, XRD and XRF), radius 654 mm

 Reference: